kotru143/Xl-Keyboard/PROJECT_GUIDE.md

 │   │   ├── ☕ java/                 (The brain of the app - written in Java)
 │   │   │   └── com/xlkeyboard/
 │   │   │       ├── MainActivity.java           (The welcome screen)
-│   │   │       └── NumberPadService.java       (The keyboard itself)
+│   │   │       └── XlKeyboardService.java       (The keyboard itself)
 │   │   │
 │   │   ├── 🎨 res/                  (Resources - colors, layouts, images)
 │   │   │   ├── layout/              (How things look on screen)